chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-23-location-history.md

 - analysis
 - coding
 ---
-Before we begin, I want to sure you're able to follow along.
+Before we begin, I want to ensure you're able to follow along.
 For you to be able to run this successfully and copy my code, you'll need the following items:

 * A Google account that has the timeline feature set up in Google Maps